ebebbington/juanportal/README.md

-# JuanPortal
+# JuanPortal (Project)

+JuanPortal is a personal learning application that allows users to create and save Profiles, view and delete those Profiles.
+It provides a training or learning ground to improve my own knowledge and ability regarding a NodeJS application.

+This project contains:

+* The docker environment required to build the sever(s)
+* The main application
+* The API (data layer)

+## Tools used

+* Docker

+    * Containers
+    * Networking
+    * General use

+## Flow

+* The root directory builds both express servers
+* Juanportal acts as the client for endpoints, views etc. Which will communicate with the API when it needs to
+* Both servers use the same Nginx configuration

+## Components

-Juanportal is split into 2 projects:
+JuanPortal is split into 2 applications:

-## API
+### API

-This is the Data layer for JuanPortal (any database related actions or relations reside here).
+This is the Data layer for JuanPortal (any database related actions or relations reside here, server-side focus).

-See the documentation for the API [here](http://www.nodejs.com)
+See the documentation for the API [here](https://github.com/ebebbington/juanportal/blob/develop/src/api/README.md)

-## Main App (Juanportal)
+### Main App (Juanportal)

-This is the main server which communicates with the API, displays views and utilises React components.
+This is the main server (client-side focus) which communicates with the API, displays views and utilises React components.
 Essentially, this server serves as the client-side area of the whole project.

-See the documentation for the Main App here
+See the documentation for the Main App [here](https://github.com/ebebbington/juanportal/blob/develop/src/juanportal/README.md)

-JuanPortal is supposed to replicate (in some sense) a website that holds profiles of people, in which they can add and delete profiles.
-This utilises saving to a mongoose database, using a templating engine and limiting results.
-This project was created to help myself understand and learn the following:
-* HTML
-* CSS
-* JavaScript/jQuery
-* Pug
-* NodeJS
-  * ExpressJS
-* Mongoose
-  * Schemas
-  * Models
-  * Documents
-  * Seeding
-* NPM
-* PM2
-* React
-* TypeScript
-* RESTful API

-## Project Overview

-This project is split into 2 sections:

-### Juanportal

-This is the main server, that handles the requests to endpoints, renders views and holds the client side data (e.g. React components)

-* ExpressJS Server
-* TypeScript
-* React Components
-* Pug
-* Client Side Focus

-### API

-This RESTful API provides the front-end with it's data (the profiles)

-* ExpressJS Server
-* TypeScript
-* MongoDB
-* Server Side Focus
-* MVC Architecture 9request -> route -> controller -> model -> controller -> response)

 ## Prerequisites